-Shop with a conscience at this cool popup that showcases local, eco-friendly brands, slow fashion and handmade pieces with purpose...
+Shop with a conscience at this lifestyle store that showcases local, eco-friendly brands, slow fashion and handmade pieces with purpose...

 The message is pretty loud and clear: we need to stop drowning in stuff and spending on frivolous things that don’t do any good for us, the people who made them, or the environment.
-If you’ve been thinking about how to stop contributing to waste, and want to start investing in ethically produced and beautiful handmade pieces made with care (because we aren’t talking total deprivation here), you need to check out the Green Collective’s pop up store.
-The store at OneKM mall will showcase local brands and change makers doing great things – and has just announced it will be extending the popup until October 2018!
-Here’s hoping it becomes a permanent fixture in Singapore.
-HINT.
+If you’ve been thinking about how to get a little closer to zero waste, and want to start investing in ethically produced and beautiful handmade pieces made with care (because we aren’t talking total deprivation here), you need to check out the Green Collective.
+The store at Kinex (formerly OneKM mall) showcases local brands and change makers doing great things – and what began as one fantastic popup in April will become a permanent fixture in Singapore.
+Hallelujah for that – we can’t imagine this place not being around…

 The Green Collective is the brainchild of committed players in Singapore’s sustainable fashion and creative scene: Danielle Champagne of Zhai Eco, Mayur Singh, co-founder of Coopita, Adel Ng of taikensonzai and Agatha Lee, Agy the Textile Artist.